Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager

 \subsubsection{Calculation of upper limit of polarization}

-Upper limit estimations on polarization are done for GRBs with values of Bayes factor less than 2.
+Upper limit on polarization are estimated for GRBs for which the values of Bayes factor are found to be less than 2.
 We estimate the upper limit following the method given in \citet{kashyap10}.
-The method, popularly known as $Power~calculation~method$, has been utilized here for the estimations of polarization upper limit.
 The calculations are done in two steps.
 The first step involves the estimation of polarization detection threshold which we determine by limiting the probability of false detection, i.e.

-where, $\alpha$ is the maximum allowed probability of false detection, $P$ is the fraction of polarization, $N_{Compt}$ and $N_{bkg}$ are the observed number of Compton events and background events for a given burst respectively and $BF$ is the Bayes factor minimum value of which should be equal to 2.
-The false probability is estimated using Geant$-$4 simulation of the $AstroSat$ mass model for the observed Compton and background events for a given GRB with 100 $\%$ unpolarized photons (as described in \ref{subsubsec2}).
-We therefrom estimate the modulation amplitude, $\mu_{\alpha}$ for the maximum allowed probability of a false detection ($\alpha$).
+where, $\alpha$ is the maximum allowed probability of false detection, $P$ is the fraction of polarization, $N_{Compt}$ and $N_{bkg}$ are the observed number of Compton events and background events for a given burst respectively and $BF$ is the Bayes factor, minimum value of which should be equal to 2 according to our chosen criteria.
+The false probability is estimated using Geant4 simulation of the {\em AstroSat} mass model for the observed Compton and background events for a given GRB with 100\% unpolarized photons (as described in \ref{subsubsec2}).
+We therefore estimate the modulation amplitude, $\mu_{\alpha}$ for the maximum allowed probability of a false detection ($\alpha$).
 This is called the $\alpha$-level detection threshold.
 In the next step, we calculate the probability of detection of polarization such that